vivmk/techaware/content/posts/getting-started-cybsec.md

 # Getting Started with Cyber Security?

-Intrested in cyber security and dont know where to start or is it even for you?
+Interested in cyber security and dont know where to start or is it even for you?

 Cisco offers self paced course in cyber security for beginners, **Introduction to Cybersecurity**.
 This course has five chapters and is for beginners looking to get started.